LeooDer/ECS_189L_GameProject_TheStruggle/README.md

 ## Main Roles

-The following are the main roles and their basic descriptions
+The following are the main roles, their basic descriptions, and our implementations of them.

 ### User Interface - (Isabel)